vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 We will have multiple allocators in the engine.
 One of them will be for "persistent" descriptors, and one allocator per frame to use for dynamically allocated descriptors.

-Lets start with the class itself
+Let's start with the class itself

 ```cpp
 class DescriptorAllocator {